artcom/artcom.github.io/_drafts/2017-10-02-mixed-reality.md

 very first marketing material of the HTC Vive included Mixed Reality scenes to communicate Virtual Reality - and it makes a whole lot of sense!

-VR and AR are currently in a funny state where all enthuisasts want to create content but it doesn't sell at all.
+VR and AR are currently in a funny state where all enthusiasts want to create content but it doesn't sell at all.
 One major reason is communication of the experience - just showing a first person view is very unnatural and the last well known motion video failed horribly (but not for that reason), which was the